Black Sesame Herbal Truffles are the most “elegantly delicious wellness food” you will ever have.

 True story!
 A tester said that when asked for their review of the truffles!

-These black sesame herbal truffles pack a lot of energy into a tiny package for a variety of purposes:
+These black sesame herbal truffles pack a lot of energy into a tiny package!

 Black sesame herbal truffles are rich, yet light and ephemeral.